4thguy/wordle-project/wordle-client/README.md

 2. Run `pnpm dev`

 This will compile the project and serve it locally.
 You can now access the Wordle Client in your browser at http://localhost:5173/ by default.

+Any changes made to the project files will cause the client to reload with the new changes.

 ## Stack
 This project uses VueJS for the actual app, using SASS to facilitate CSS development.